-Other measures in place include the closure of the Lao-Thai friendship bridge which, under normal circumstances, connects the Laotian capital, Vientiane, with Nong Khai in Thailand.
-From midnight on 22nd March, only commercial transport vehicles will be able to cross.
+The Lao-Thai friendship bridge is closed.
+Under normal circumstances, the bridge connects the Laotian capital, Vientiane, with Nong Khai in Thailand.
+Only commercial transport vehicles can cross until further notice.

 All other international Laos border crossing points with Thailand are also to remain closed temporarily, except to foreigners wishing to return home.

 Given that the situation is constantly developing, these restrictions may change again.
 It is advisable for anyone with travel plans to check the latest information before embarking on a journey to Laos.